Pio Gama Pinto: Personal life

+Legacy

-After his death, Pio Pinto's colleagues established a Pinto Trust Fund to help his widow and family to which leftist governments such as those of China and Tanzania contributed.
-In September 1965, Mrs. Emma Gama Pinto was invited to Santiago, Chile, to receive a posthumous prize awarded to her husband by the International Organisation of Journalists for his contribution in journalism to the liberation of African countries from foreign domination and exploitation.
+After his death, Pinto's colleagues established the Pinto Trust Fund to help his widow and family to which leftist governments such as those of China and Tanzania contributed.
+In September 1965, Pinto's wife Emma, was invited to Santiago, Chile, to receive a posthumous prize awarded to her husband by the International Organisation of Journalists for his contribution in journalism to the liberation of African countries from foreign domination and exploitation.
 In 2008, Kenya released a series of four stamps titled Heroes of Kenya, one of which depicted Pinto.